fieldkit

 Append-only trial log + prompt rendering

-Append-only trial log + deterministic prompt rendering — the portable part of cxcscmu's Auto-Research-Recipes harness.
-A 17-column TSV per trial, a 10-class status enum, and the Markdown lineage block the next specialist reads at session entry.
+Append-only trial log plus deterministic prompt rendering — every experiment lands as one typed TSV row, and a Markdown lineage block briefs the next session on entry.

 Read the API